thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/use-off-object-observations.md

 ### Gotchas to Watch Out For

 From an initial look, this change might appear relatively straightforward, however we have found ourselves repeatedly facing conceptual or practical issues when visiting this task.
-A few potenital gotchas to consider:
+A few potential gotchas to consider:
 i.
-We need to ensure that any change to how sensor modules pass these observations to an LM do not interfere with the existing policies.
+We need to ensure that any change to how sensor modules pass these observations to an LM does not interfere with the existing policies.
 In particular, the distant agent's random saccade policy has an `undo_last_action` that moves the sensor back onto the object if it moves off of it.
 Similarly, after performing a hypothesis testing jump, a `handle_failed_jump` process reverses the last action.
 Ideally we would still perform these corrective actions, but only after the LMs have a chance to process the observation. ii.
 During learning, we want to ensure that observations associated with these "null" morphological features are not stored, i.e. are not learned as part of any model. iii.
 The FeatureChangeSM has additional logic for determining when to pass an observation to the LMs, and this needs to be accounted for in any changes. iv.
 The buffer uses information about on-object observations to filter data, so some elements here may need updating.